 Addressable geofencing is arguably the most advanced geographically targeting tactic for digital advertisers today.

-Despite the complexity of addressable geofencing, if you’re not using it in your marketing strategy — you’re missing out big time.
-It’s no debate that targeting specific addresses that fall under your ideal demographic will take your OTT/CTV marketing campaigns to the next level.
+Despite the complexity of addressable geofencing, if you’re not using it in your marketing strategy, you’re missing out big time.
+There’s no debate that targeting specific addresses that fall under your ideal demographic will take your OTT/CTV marketing campaigns to the next level.

 Think about it: